 No St. Stephen's man will even suggest that the cause is a lack of loyalty on the part of the alumni or a forgetfulness of undergraduate days.
-Perhaps it is partly due to the rush of American life, lifewr friendships take the place of old. day after day, yesa aftar year.
-Former friends, formor associations may be thought of with longing while sitting in the twilight or betone the open fire, -but would demands our time and attention with an huristence that cannot be disregarded.
+Perhaps it is partly due to the rush of Amarican life.
+New friendships take the place of old, day after day, year after year.
+Former friends, former associations may be thought of with longing while sitting in the twilight or before the open fire,-but work damands our time and attention with an indistence that cannot be disregarded.